ENGLISH LEARNERS (EL)

-An English language learner (often abbreviated to ELL, ESL, ESOL, or LEP) is a person who is learning the English language in addition to his or her native language.
-The instruction and assessment of students, the acceptance of their cultural background, and the attitudes of classroom teachers towards ELL students have all been found to be factors in ELL student achievement.
+An English language learner (often abbreviated to EL, ELL, ESL, ESOL, or LEP) is a person who is learning the English language in addition to his or her native language.
+The instruction and assessment of students, the acceptance of their cultural background, and the attitudes of classroom teachers towards EL students have all been found to be factors in EL student achievement.

 Guidelines for Identifying English Learners